 White chocolate isn’t considered real chocolate because it is made only from the butter or fat of a cocoa bean and not the solids that give regular chocolates their flavors and colors.

-Compared to other types of chocolate, white chocolate has a much more subtle sweetness.
-Depending on the ingredients, some may have a floral and delicate taste while others are more creamy and buttery.
+Depending on the ingredients, some may have a floral and delicate taste, while others are more creamy and buttery.

 With its light sweetness, white chocolate can be found in many desserts.
 It is typically paired with vanilla to enhance its creamy undertones.
 You can also use it to balance out the tanginess of some fruits or even soften fiery flavors in some alcoholic drinks.